 She had a mini-internship at a local hospital, did three summers of science research on campus, and between her junior and senior year, she interned at Pfizer, Inc., in Connecticut.

-Her honors and achievements at Hamilton included winning a national Davis Projects for Peace grant, a $10,000 award, for her project to create a chicken business to help cover costs at a preschool for needy children in Zimbabwe.
+Her honors and achievements at Hamilton included winning a national Davis Projects for Peace grant, a $10,000 award, to create a chicken business to help cover costs at a preschool for needy children in Zimbabwe.

 “The real world is much bigger and more complex than the facts and numbers students learn in class.
 In hindsight, I think my outside experiences at Hamilton taught me life’s lessons that I could have never gotten in a class setting,” she says.